emacs-exordium/exordium/README.md

   should only need to do this one time for each project, after that it is cached.

 3\.
-Or if really this does not work, edit the file where Projectile saves the list of projects.
+The brute force method which is guaranteed to work is to edit the file where Projectile saves the list of projects.
 This file is `~/.emacs.d/projectile-bookmarks.eld`.
 Since it is constantly written by Emacs itself, you need to exit emacs and restart it with `emacs -Q` (so that Projectile does not run).
 Edit the file, save and restart Emacs normally.
 Here is my bookmark file:

 ```
 ("/bb/mbig7/mbig2387/workspaces/rsp/" "/bb/mbig7/mbig2387/workspaces/si-core/" "/home12/pgrenet/.emacs.d/" "/bb/mbig7/mbig2387/workspaces/bsl-internal/" "/bb/mbig7/mbig2387/workspaces/bde-core/")